kohesive/injekt/README.md

 ## Maven Dependnecy

-Include the dependency in your Gradle / Maven projects, ones that have Kotlin configured for Kotlin M12 versions `0.12.1218` or `0.12.1230`
+Include the dependency in your Gradle / Maven projects, ones that have Kotlin configured for Kotlin M13 versions `0.13.+`

 **Gradle:**
 ```
-compile "uy.kohesive.injekt:injekt-core:1.4.+"
+compile "uy.kohesive.injekt:injekt-core:1.5.+"
 ```

 **Maven:**